What will I study?

 At The Ladder School we believe that the curriculum should match the needs of the learners it serves.
 A traditional mainstream model has not been able to meet the needs of the prospective students of The Ladder School, as they have become disengaged with education and are at the risk of exclusion.

 The Ladder School prides itself on ensuring students have access to a broad and balance curriculum that fulfils the needs of the students and the demands of society to ensure that the students can prosper in the World of Work.

 The Ladder School has taken the following approach to the curriculum;

 All students will study English, Maths and Science.
 This will be considered the academic part of their schooling and this will take place in the first three hours in the day, which will make up their morning lessons.
-This will make up 55% of their education at The Ladder School.
-The remaining 45% of the learning time at The Ladder School will be focused on vocational courses and life skills.
+The remaining learning time at The Ladder School will be focused on vocational courses, which the students can choose, and life skills.
 This will take place in the second half of the day.
 Students will participate in one hour of PE as our commitment to encouraging a healthy body and a healthy minds approach to school.
 The amount of time for PE will be reviewed when specialist facilities are built.

 Courses have been chosen to spark an area of interest in young people and offer them specialist opportunities that they might not get in a mainstream setting.
 Equally courses have been designed to complement what students may have succeeded in during their time in school to help them build on their success.

 Whilst there is an aspect of choice not every course might be the first thing that a young person would choose to do, but this is a lesson that nothing is ever perfect!
 The courses on these pathways will be adjusted to the needs of the young people in each cohort and will reflect the courses that are recognised by the government and employers as courses that meet the needs of learners for them to succeed.